 - Whole wheat products

 - Pulses & legumes (think chickpeas, lentils, black beans etc.)

 - Cooked and cooled pasta, rice, and potato

 - The skins of fruit and vegetables

-- Certain fruits and vegetables, like onion, garlic, artichoke, asparagus, beets, brussels sprouts, winter squash, cauliflower, celery, peas, dried fruits, unripened bananas
+- Certain fruits and vegetables.
+Like onion, garlic, artichoke, asparagus, beets, brussels sprouts, winter squash, cauliflower, celery, peas, dried fruits, and unripened bananas.

 Other sources include fibre supplements.
 One of my go-to prebiotic fibres is actually from a Canadian company – MSPrebiotic!
 MSPrebiotic is a resistant starch, prebiotic fibresupplement made from potatoes, and packs 7g of fibre in 1 small scoop.

 Not only that, but in one study they showed the role of using MSPrebiotic to reduce insulin resistance and improve blood glucose.
-What I LOVE about this research is, it goes to show the complex role the gut microbiota has in hormone production and maintaining blood sugars, and that by adding prebiotic fibre, we can manipulate the gut microbiota in a way that provides a benefit to human health!
+What I LOVE about this research is, it goes to show the complex role the gut microbiota has in hormone production and maintaining blood sugars.
+It also shows that by adding prebiotic fibre, we can manipulate the gut microbiota – in a way that provides a benefit to human health!

 How much should I be eating?